AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 To resolve this issue, perform the following steps:

 -   Check the driver.
-Before you create an I/O optimized instance, ensure that the [Virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md) is installed on the source server.
+Before you create an I/O optimized instance, make sure that the virtio driver is installed on the source server.
+For more information, see [Install a virtio driver](/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md).
 -   Check whether the GRUB configurations of the source server are valid.
 -   If the following conditions apply, you must upgrade GRUB to version 1.9 or later, and then perform the migration again: The operating system of your source server is CentOS 5 or Debian 7 and the GRUB version is earlier than 1.9.
-In addition, the following output appears when you connect to the ECS instance by using the [Management Terminal](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md) in the ECS console.
+In addition, the following output appears when you connect to the ECS instance by using the Management Terminal in the ECS console.
+For information about how to connect to the ECS instance, see [Connect to a Linux instance by using password authentication](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).

     ![Linux server check during startup](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2159816951/p50179.png)

-    For more information, see [Install GRUB on a Linux server](/intl.en-US/Images/FAQ/Install GRUB on a Linux server.md).
+    For information about how to upgrade GRUB to version 1.9 or later, see [Install GRUB on a Linux server](/intl.en-US/Images/FAQ/Install GRUB on a Linux server.md).

+## Why does the LVM partitions of my Linux server change to standard partitions?

+SMC does not allow you to replicate Logical Volume Manager \(LVM\) partitions.
+After a Linux server is migrated, the LVM partitions of the server is changed to standard partitions.

 ## Why is the network service unavailable when an Others Linux instance is started?